-In the previous verses, Shri Krishna presented to Arjuna the example of Janaka and other kings to inspire and demonstrate that Arjuna doesn’t have to give up his actions for his spiritual pursuit.
-He also elaborates on how one should perform actions as a leader so as not to confuse the people by setting a good example to his followers.
+In the previous verses, Shri Krishna presented to Arjuna the example of Janaka and other kings.
+He wanted to inspire and show to Arjuna that he need not give up his actions for his spiritual pursuit.
+He also elaborates on how one should perform actions as a leader to set a good example to his followers.

-The following verses explain why you should not confuse people who are working ignorantly with ego and ego-centric desires.
-You can’t change the standard of life by revolution, it can only be done by evolution which is a slow process.
+The next verses explain why you should not confuse people who are working ignorantly with ego and egocentric desires.
+You can’t change the standard of life by revolution.
+It can only be done by evolution, which is a slow process.

 Chapter 3, Verse 27